region4

 The Participants intend to work together to achieve the following objectives:

-• Develop effective training and education programs for both general and construction industries regarding workers exposure to lead in the workplace and communicate such information to constituent employers and workers.
-Ensure training materials/programs are made available in appropriate languages and formats to meet the needs of their target audiences.
+• Develop effective training and education programs for CASF members regarding hazards related to falls, struck-by, electricity, chemicals, heat illness, as well as issues regarding scaffolding, confined space, heat illness, and communicate such information to constituent employers and workers.
+Ensure training materials/programs are made available in appropriate languages and formats to equitably meet the needs of their target audiences.

-• Deliver or arrange for the delivery of lead exposure prevention training courses.
+• Deliver or arrange for the delivery of safety and health training courses.

 An implementation team made up of representatives of each organization will meet one to two times per year to track and share information on activities and results in achieving the goals of the Alliance.
-OSHA team members will include representatives of each of the OSHA local and regional offices that are signatories to the Alliance and any other appropriate offices.
-OSHA will encourage State Plans' and OSHA On-Site Consultation programs' participation on the team.
+OSHA team members will include representatives of the Fort Lauderdale Area Office and any other appropriate offices.
+OSHA will encourage State Plans’ and OSHA On-Site Consultation program’s participation on the team.

 Occupational Safety and Health Administration